-Cookies are small pieces of data that are stored on your computer, or other devices when you access a website.
-Pixels, also known as web beacons or web bugs, are small blocks of code on webpages and in emails that do things like allow another computer server to measure viewing of a webpage.
-These are often are used in conjunction with Cookies.
-Cookies enable our computer servers to collect information from your computer or device about how you interact with our Site.
+Cookies are small pieces of data that are stored on your computer or other device when you access a website.
+Pixels, also known as web beacons or web bugs, are small blocks of code on webpages and in emails that have a variety of functions, including enabling another computer server to measure viewing of a webpage.
+These are often used in conjunction with Cookies.
+Cookies enable computer servers to collect information from your computer or device and assess how you interact with a website.
 To find out more about cookies visit: www.allaboutcookies.org

-Functionality: Some Cookies allow our Site to remember information from your previous visits, such as contact details you previously submitted.
-For example, when you complete an online form (such as when you register for a service) we will use a cookie which (if you agree) will help remember your details if you use the same computer to complete another form on our Site without you having to re-enter them.
+- Functionality: To speed up use and improve function.
+Some Cookies allow our website to remember information from previous visits, such as contact details previously submitted.
+For example, when you complete an online form (such as when you register for a service) we use a Cookie that (if you consent) will remember your details if you use the same computer to complete another form.
 These Cookies may also be used to provide information you request such as publications or newsletters.

-Some Cookies are essential in order to enable you to navigate our Site or to enable you to receive a particular service you have requested.
-Such Cookies are regarded as strictly necessary and we do not need to ask your permission to use them.
+Some Cookies are essential in order to enable users to navigate our websites or to enable users to receive a particular service they have requested.
+Such Cookies are regarded as necessary and we do not need to ask your permission to use them.